Neels669/printf/README.md

 Conversion specifiers for integers.

-So now we Finished the project Peacfully
+So now we Finished the project Peacfullyi